 The University of Houston is an equal opportunity, affirmative action educator, and employer.
 By registering to conduct on-campus interviews, I agree that my company is an equal opportunity employer.
 It is our policy that no citizen of the united states or any other person within the jurisdiction thereof shall, on the grounds of race, color, sex (including sexual harassment), age, disability, veteran status, religion, national origin or sexual orientation, be excluded from participation in, be denied the benefits of, or be subject to discrimination in employment or under any educational program or activity of the university.
 In compliance with the Immigration Reform and Control Act, interviews must be made available to all interested students who are authorized to work full-time in the United States for other than practical training purposes, regardless of their citizenship.
 If United States citizenship is required by your company, please indicate this requirement in the job description for any position for which you are recruiting.

 University Career Services makes its interviewing facilities and position-listing services available to employers who do not unlawfully discriminate in the selection of candidates on the basis of national origin, race, religion, gender, sexual orientation, age, disability, or any other basis prohibited by applicable law.
-Any employer who makes use of University facilities or services must agree to abide by this policy and, if interviewing students, to talk in good faith with students who have been selected for an interview and to refrain from questioning students regarding the above protected classifications.
+Any employer who makes use of University facilities or services must agree to abide by this policy and, if interviewing students, to talk in good faith with students who have been selected for an interview and to refrain from questioning students regarding the above-protected classifications.

 The Family Educational Rights & Privacy Act (FERPA) requires that we will obtain consent from students and alumni before releasing their profile and resume information.
 In addition, employers must use profile and/or resume information only to fill employment vacancies within your own organization.
-Any information acquired from profiles and/or resumes may not be re-disclosed to any other employer, or third party, and other individuals within an organization except for employment purposes.
+Any information acquired from profiles and/or resumes may not be re-disclosed to any other employer, or a third party, and other individuals within an organization except for employment purposes.
 FERPA FAQ: U.S. Department of Education

-(8) Selection by Citizenship or National Origin:
+Article X. Selection by Citizenship or National Origin

 The University of Houston has the privilege to educate outstanding individuals of varying backgrounds, and employers may encounter an international student on their interview schedule.
 U.S. laws and regulations require certain treatment of international students.
 Screening candidates based on citizenship or national origin is prohibited.
 While employers can hire only persons authorized to work in the U.S., there are a number of categories of persons authorized to work.
-It is prohibited to ask to which category a person fits.
+It is prohibited to ask which category a person fits.

 Employers may ask if an applicant is legally authorized to work in the U.S., and may also ask if the applicant will now or in the future require sponsorship for employment visa status.
 However, employers may not use visa type as a screening tool to deny a qualified, employment-authorized candidate a position.
 The only exception is a position posting that specifically states a requirement for U.S. citizenship due to grant funding requirements or other specific regulations.
 Employers must refrain from asking interview questions regarding a candidate's citizenship or national origin, including questions about primary language, acquisition of foreign language reading skills, residency status, or ancestry.
 If you have questions regarding this policy, please contact UCS.